Anshul-Bahrani/blog/README.md

 - Restricted access to your materials, (blogs, profile).
 - Schedule a blog to be posted in the future.
 - By mistakely Deleted something you didnt want to?
 Go to the trashed section to recover it.
+- Can comment on other's Post to give feedback and/or appreaciation.
 ---
 # For a Developer POV: